The Dark Pictures Anthology: House of Ashes: Accolades

 House of Ashes was nominated for Best Multiplayer Game and Best Sony PlayStation Game at the 2021 Gamescom Awards.
 In 2022, it received five nominations for the NAVGTR Awards: Outstanding Camera Direction in a Game Engine, Direction in a Game Cinema, Franchise Adventure Game, Lighting/Texturing, and Sound Editing in a Game Cinema.

 In other games

 Switchback VR, a spinoff game of the anthology for PlayStation VR2, includes levels for each of the anthology's first four games, including House of Ashes.
-In February 2024, a House of Ashes themed downloadable content for Dark Deception: Monsters & Mortals, a multiplayer horror party game by Indie game developer Glowstick Entertainment was released.
+In February 2024, a House of Ashes themed downloadable content (DLC) for Dark Deception: Monsters & Mortals, a multiplayer horror party game by Indie game developer Glowstick Entertainment was released.
 The DLC included Jason, Salim, infected Clarice, and infected Balathu as playable characters, as well as a map themed around House of Ashes, which featured vampires.